 8. It is a resource for personal relationships

-They can provide relationships that support a Christian viewpoint, and families that are safe for Christian views.
+The church is a resource for personal relationships that support a Christian viewpoint, and families that are safe for Christian views.
 Paul tells us that we should associated primarily with believers in friendship, and that we should seek believing spouses.
-He writes to the Corinthains:
+He writes to the Corinthians:

 Do not be joined to unbelievers.
 What do right and wrong have in common?
 Can light and darkness be friends?
 How can Christ and Satan agree?
 Or what does a believer have in common with an unbeliever?
 How can the temple of the true God and the statues of other gods agree?
 We are the temple of the living God.

 He points out elsewhere that we must honor commitments already made, even if it is to an unbeliever, if nothing else than for the sake of the children, but it is clearly better to marry within the church.